masb0ymas/expresso-sequelize/README.md

 DB_TIMEZONE=+07:00
 ```

-if you set production mode change the database config `PROD_DB_DATABASE`

 then after that you can adjust the database config in `DB_DATABASE`, `DB_USERNAME`, `DB_PASSWORD`.
 now you can run this command :